g-insana/cmplot/docs/options.rst

     boolean, default is True

     Set to False to have the function assign a separate colour when plotting different values of the categorical variable.
 Leave as True if all should be coloured the same.

+.. option:: spanmode

+    'soft' | 'hard', default is 'soft'

+    Controls the rounding of the kernel density curves or their sharp drop at their extremities.
+With 'hard' the span goes from the sample's minimum to its maximum value and no further.

 .. option:: pointsoverdens